How to Deal with Lost or Damaged Luggage

-One of the major hassles of air travel today is lost baggage.
-One arrives at their destination only to find that their luggage did not make the trip.
+One of the major hassles of air travel is losing baggage.
+One arrives at their destination only to find that their checked-in luggage did not make the trip.

 If your luggage does not arrive at the baggage carousel, do not panic.
 Most of the time, so-called “lost” luggage really is not lost; but just delayed.
 The Department of Transportation claims that only 1-2% of luggage is classified as "lost luggage", the remaining 98-99% is returned to the owner within 2-3 weeks.